msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 - "real work" is done alone in the quite / in coffee shops
 - 400h commute time per year = time to develop "basecamp" (https://launchpad.37signals.com/basecamp)
 - relatively new concept because technology only available since a couple of years: internet, cheap fast portable computers, webcamps, headsets, ...
+- Remote = "everything outside of this floor", doesn't matter if India or coffee shop around the corner - "out is out"
+- provoking thought: "As a good developer, these days you have to be able to work remotely"

+## Generally a good idea?
+- new possibility of distributed work doesn't mean that every team should be remote!
+- distributed work != faster / better than co-located work
+- in many cases: gather developers around one desk = maximum performance because of quick communication paths + no technical and organizational overhead
+- also: remote working may make only sense with developers, not management or assistance (although there are digital assistants ...)
+- doesn't work in with every customer, every team member etc.
+- high level of self discipline necessary, high level of seniority, high level of self-organization: "What is the next thing I have to to to be successful?"
+- experience from senior colleague: "You cannot work remotely in the first years of your career"
+- "Everything that can go wrong in co-located mode can go REALLY REALLY wrong in remote-mode" (Martin Scholz)
+- remote working is learnable and has to be learned
+- focus of this workshop: cases, where distributed working is reality.

 ## Reputation
 - employees: Wanna have!